NOAA-GSL/ExascaleWorkflowSandbox/README.md

 docker exec -it frontend bash -l
 ```

-Once in the container, you can activate the chiltepin environment, install chiltepin in
-editable mode, and run the tests
+Once in the container, you can install chiltepin in editable mode, and run the tests

 ```
-conda activate chiltepin
 cd chiltepin
 pip install -e .
 cd tests